That sounds awesome. That also sounds kind of expensive.

 There are some special circumstances in which software is non-deductible.
 To be safe, check Section 179.

-Print and digital advertising costs, as well as the costs of any marketing materials and promotional materials can be deducted.
+Advertising and marketing Print and digital advertising costs, as well as the costs of any marketing materials and promotional materials can be deducted.
 Costs for the printing or digitizing of these might be plenty, but consider how much you’re paying your freelance graphic designer to come up with a new concept, as well as how much you’re paying for delivery.
 Those costs can be deducted, too.

 Partially deductible business expenses

 The list above makes it pretty clear that deductible business expenses are just that: business expenses.
 There are, however, times where the line between business and personal expenses becomes a little blurred.

 For example, gifts, entertainment, and some travel expenses are only partially deductible according to the IRS.
 You may want to delve into the details of Publication 535 Business Expenses with a professional accountant to make sure you’re recording everything as accurately as possible.

 Finally, there are some business expenses that the IRS just won’t deduct.